 Fujifilm X-T1 vs Leica D-LUX Typ 109

-The Fujifilm X-T1 and the Leica D-LUX (Typ 109) are two digital cameras that were officially introduced, respectively, in January 2014 and September 2014.
+The Fujifilm X-T1 and the Leica D-LUX (Typ 109) are two enthusiast cameras that were officially introduced, respectively, in January 2014 and September 2014.
 The X-T1 is a mirrorless interchangeable lens camera, while the D-LUX Typ 109 is a fixed lens compact.
 The cameras are based on an APS-C (X-T1) and a Four Thirds (D-LUX Typ 109) sensor.
 The Fujifilm has a resolution of 16 megapixels, whereas the Leica provides 12.7 MP.
-Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 |Fujifilm X-T1||Leica D-LUX Typ 109|

 |Mirrorless system camera||Fixed lens compact camera|

 |16 MP, APS-C Sensor||12.7 MP, Four Thirds Sensor|